 Diseases relating to metabolic and cardiovascular disorder, such as diabetes and obesity, represent a rapidly growing health problem in Australia and globally.
 Drug discovery research in these areas are pursuing therapeutic leads to target such diseases, working in collaboration with the Cardiovascular Initiative and Charles Perkin Centre.

 Neurodegenerative and central nervous system disorders such as dementia and systemic pain, affect 1 in 5 Australians and are becoming increasingly prevalent as our life-spans increase.
 We are working with researchers at the Brain and Mind Centre to identify targets and develop lead compounds that selectively modulate the central nervous system.

 Our researchers are working to tackle the spread of infectious diseases and overcome drug resistance by discovering new targets and lead compounds for tuberculosis, malaria and fungal infections.
-This research is in collaboration with the Marie Bashir Institute for Infection Diseases.
+This research is in collaboration with the Sydney Institute for Infectious Diseases.

-We are also supporting urgent research into COVID-19 drug discovery through platfoms for drug screening and protein production and a seed funding program in partnership with the Marie Bashir Institute.
+We are also supporting urgent research into antimicrobial and COVID-19 drug discovery through platforms for drug screening and protein production and a seed funding program in partnership with Sydney Institute for Infectious Diseases.

 Regulating the body’s inflammatory responses for treating pain and inflammation have applications in a growing list of disorders.